 Spire's payout ratio would broadly be considered high, and as such this stock could appeal to those looking to generate an income.
 Bear in mind however that companies should normally also look to re-invest a decent amount of net profits to ensure future growth.

 Spire's most recent dividend payout was on 3 January 2022.
 The latest dividend was paid out to all shareholders who bought their shares by 8 December 2021 (the "ex-dividend date").

 Spire's shares were split on a 2:1 basis on 7 March 1994.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Spire shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Spire shares which in turn could have impacted Spire's share price.

 Spire share price volatility

-Spire Inc. , through its subsidiaries, engages in the purchase, retail distribution, and sale of natural gas to residential, commercial, industrial, and other end-users of natural gas in the United States.
+Spire Inc. , together with its subsidiaries, engages in the purchase, retail distribution, and sale of natural gas to residential, commercial, industrial, and other end-users of natural gas in the United States.
 The company operates in two segments, Gas Utility and Gas Marketing.
-It is also involved in the marketing of natural gas; and provision of energy services on non-regulated basis to on-system utility transportation customers, as well as to retail and wholesale customers.
+It is also involved in the marketing of natural gas.
 In addition, the company engages in the transportation of propane through its propane pipeline; compression of natural gas; risk management; and other activities.
 Further, it provides physical natural gas storage services.
 The company was formerly known as The Laclede Group, Inc.

 Spire in the news